 The customer can mention the name of the nominee in the required form.
 The nomination can be made only in favour of an individual and not in favour of Trust, Society, etc.

+Nomination can be registered either at the time of opening the account or at any time after the account is opened.
 Account holder/s can make nomination by filling up the Form prescribed under the Banking Companies (Nomination) Rules 1985.

 Nomination facility is not available in case of accounts opened in the name of a minor which is a self operated minor account.
 In case of a joint holding, nomination should be made by all the account holders jointly.
 An NRI can be made a nominee in a resident account.